JameDevOfficial/WebUntisTest/README.md

-# WebUntisTimeTableToIcs

 ![Update ICS Calendar](https://github.com/Chaos02/WebUntisTimeTableToIcs/actions/workflows/GeneratePage.yml/badge.svg)

+## Usage:
+1. Fork this repository
+2. Enable GitHub Pages with workflow as source.
+3. Store the environment variables `BASE_URL`, `ELEMENT_ID`, `COOKIE` and `TENNANT_ID` in the repos **secrets**
+4. Adjust cronjob in ./.github/workflows/GeneratePage.yml to your needs.

 ## Overview

-This repository contains a GitHub Actions workflow and a PowerShell script to generate an ICS calendar file from a timetable.
+This repository contains a GitHub Actions workflow and a PowerShell script to generate an ICS calendar file from a WebUntis timetable.
 The workflow is scheduled to run at specific intervals and can also be triggered manually.
-The PowerShell script fetches data from a specified URL and generates the ICS file.
+The PowerShell script fetches data from a specified URL and generates the ICS file for subscription.

+### PowerShell Script: `timeTableToIcs.ps1`

+The PowerShell script `timeTableToIcs.ps1` generates an ICS file from a timetable by making HTTP requests to your WebUntis URL.
+The script uses headers and cookies that can be exported from the Chrome Dev Console.

+#### Parameters

+- `baseUrl`: The base URL for the HTTP requests.
+- `elementType`: The return type of the request (default is `1`, I don't know what other values might return from the API).
+- `elementId`: The ID of the classes timetable.
+(Get from URL or Chrome Dev tools)
+- `date`: Accepts DateTime object(s) to determine and fetch the relevant week(s) content.
+- `OutputFilePath`: The output file path for the ICS file (default is `calendar.ics`).
+  (if left out the ICS content will be written to pipe and returned from the program)
+- `cookie`: The cookie value for authentication.
+- `tenantId`: The tenant ID for authentication.

 ### Workflow: `GeneratePage.yml`

-The GitHub Actions workflow `GeneratePage.yml` is designed to update the ICS calendar file at regular intervals and upon manual request.
+The GitHub Actions workflow `GeneratePage.yml` is designed to update and deploy the ICS calendar file.
 The workflow performs the following steps:

-1. **Checkout Repository**: Checks out the repository to the GitHub Actions runner.
-2. **Download Previous ICS**: Downloads the previous ICS artifact if available.
+1. **Download Previous ICS**: Downloads the previous ICS artifact if available.
-3. **Run PowerShell Script**: Executes the PowerShell script to generate a new ICS file.
+2. **Run PowerShell Script**: Executes the PowerShell script to generate a new ICS file.
-4. **Compare ICS Files**: Compares the newly generated ICS file with the previous one.
+3. **Compare ICS Files**: Compares the newly generated ICS file with the previous one.
+4. **Upload ICS Artifact**: Uploads the newly generated ICS file as an artifact.
+5. **Setup Pages**: Configures GitHub Pages for deployment.
+6. **Upload Artifact**: Uploads the artifacts as a Pages artifact.
+7. **Deploy to GitHub Pages**: Deploys the uploaded artifact to GitHub Pages.

 #### Schedule